qooxdoo/qooxdoo/documentation/manual/source/pages/glossary.rst

       A notification that signals a special situation in time.
 Events usually take the form of concrete objects.
-Important for reactive systems like user interfaces, to notify parts of the software of a particular situation, e.g. a user action like a keyboard stroke or a mouse click.
+Important for reactive systems like user interfaces, to notify parts of the software of a particular situation, e.g. a user action like a keyboard stroke or a pointer tap.

    Exception